getpelican/pelican/docs/content.rst

                               '\n' by default.
 linespans       string        Wrap each line in a span using this and
                               -linenumber.
-nobackground    N/A           If set do not output background color for
+nobackground    N/A           If set, do not output background color for
                               the wrapping element
-nowrap          N/A           If set do not wrap the tokens at all. tagsfile        string        ctags file to use for name definitions. tagurlformat    string        format for the ctag links.
+nowrap          N/A           If set, do not wrap the tokens at all. tagsfile        string        ctags file to use for name definitions. tagurlformat    string        format for the ctag links.
 =============   ============  =========================================